Every year, there are thousands of mosquito-borne illnesses reported in the United States. These include the West Nile virus and Zika.

 Mosquitoes pose a health risk to you and your loved ones.
-Doing your best to eliminate their presence is important.
+Doing your best to eliminate their presence is essential.

-With these tips, you can begin taking steps to eliminate and repel mosquitoes in your house.
+With these tips, you can begin taking steps to eliminate and repel mosquitoes in your house and around your yard.
 If you liked this article, be sure to comment below to share your thoughts!

 Pricing last updated on 2021-05-07 at 01:42 / affiliate links - Details